josephfusco/advanced-custom-fields-viewer/readme.txt

 == Installation ==

-1. Upload `advanced-custom-fields-viewer` to the `/wp-content/plugins` directory
+1. Upload `advanced-custom-fields-viewer` to the `/wp-content/plugins` directory.
-2. Activate the plugin through the `Plugins` menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Click on the new menu item `Viewer` for plugin options
+3. Click on the new menu item `Viewer` for plugin options.
 4. Hover top left of the front of your site to see the toggle button for all available ACF fields for the current page, as well as the options page if available.
-5. Use `acfv( $array )` to view arrays outside of Advanced Custom Fields
+5. Use `acfv( $array )` to view arrays outside of Advanced Custom Fields.

 == Screenshots ==